Groenewold IT Solutions LogoGroenewold IT Solutions – Home

 Google Analytics

-Google evaluates use of our offering, compiles reports, and provides related services.
+Google evaluates your use of our offering, compiles reports, and provides related services.
 Pseudonymous user profiles may be created from the processed data.